branvu/dbzCode18/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 Pushbot:	This is a Sample OpMode that uses the Pushbot robot hardware as a base.
-            It may be used to provide some standard baseline Pushbot OpModes, or to demonstrate how a particular sensor or concept can be used directly on the Pushbot chassis.
+            It may be used to provide some standard baseline Pushbot OpModes, or to demonstrate how a particular colorSensor or concept can be used directly on the Pushbot chassis.

 Concept:	This is a sample OpMode that illustrates performing a specific function or concept.